-- (1) If you are convinced that there was a criminal agreement, then you must decide whether the government has proved that the defendants knowingly and voluntarily joined that agreement.
-You must consider each defendant separately in this regard.
-To convict any defendant, the government must prove that he knew the conspiracy's main purpose, and that he voluntarily joined it intending to help advance or achieve its goals. - (2) This does not require proof that a defendant knew everything about the conspiracy, or everyone else involved, or that he was a member of it from the very beginning.
+- (1) Proof of conspiracy does not require that a defendant knew everything about the conspiracy, or everyone else involved, or that he was a member of it from the very beginning.
 Nor does it require proof that a defendant played a major role in the conspiracy, or that his connection to it was substantial.
-A slight role or connection may be enough. - (3) But proof that a defendant simply knew about a conspiracy, or was present at times, or associated with members of the group, is not enough, even if he approved of what was happening or did not object to it.
+A slight role or connection may be enough.
+[You must consider each defendant separately in this regard.] - (2) But proof that a defendant simply knew about a conspiracy, or was present at times, or associated with members of the group, is not enough, even if he approved of what was happening or did not object to it.
 Similarly, just because a defendant may have done something that happened to help a conspiracy does not necessarily make him a conspirator.
 These are all things that you may consider in deciding whether the government has proved that a defendant joined a conspiracy.
-But without more they are not enough. - (4) A defendant's knowledge can be proved indirectly by facts and circumstances which lead to a conclusion that he knew the conspiracy's main purpose.
+But without more they are not enough. - (3) A defendant's knowledge can be proved indirectly by facts and circumstances which lead to a conclusion that he knew of the conspiracy and its [objects] [aims] [goals].
 But it is up to the government to convince you that such facts and circumstances existed in this particular case.